chowdhurylab/chowdhurylab.github.io/README.txt

-Welcome to the Chowdhury Lab at Iowa State University
+<h2>Welcome to the Chowdhury Lab at Iowa State University</h2>

-We are a part of the department of Chemical & Biological Engineering and located within the Nanovaccine Institute.
+<p>We are a part of the department of Chemical & Biological Engineering and located within the Nanovaccine Institute.</p>